EDCD/EDDI/VoiceAttack.md

   * {TXT:EDDI mission completed name} The name of the mission
   * {DEC:EDDI mission completed reward} The monetary reward for completing the mission
   * {TXT:EDDI mission completed system} The system in which the mission was obtained

+### Modification applied
+Triggered when you apply a modification to a module.
+To run a command when this event occurs you should create the command with the name ((EDDI modification applied))

+Variables set with this events are as follows:

+  * {TXT:EDDI modification applied engineer} The name of the engineer applying the modification
+  * {TXT:EDDI modification applied blueprint} The name of the modification being applied
+  * {INT:EDDI modification applied level} The level of the modification being applied

+### Modification crafted
+Triggered when you craft a modification to a module.
+To run a command when this event occurs you should create the command with the name ((EDDI modification crafted))

+Variables set with this events are as follows:

+  * {TXT:EDDI modification applied engineer} The name of the engineer crafting the modification
+  * {TXT:EDDI modification applied blueprint} The blueprint being crafted
+  * {INT:EDDI modification applied level} The level of the blueprint being crafted

 ### Screenshot
 Triggered when you take a screenshot.